-Global gene therapy cell culture media market was valued at USD 142.70 million in 2018, growing at a CAGR of 10.9% during the forecast period of 2019–2026.
+The global gene therapy cell culture media market size was valued at USD 143.42 billion in 2021.
+It is expected to reach USD 360.2 billion by 2030, growing at a CAGR of 10.8% during the forecast period (2022–2030).

 Gene therapy and cell culture media refer to an experimental technique used for treating or preventing diseases.
 The technique includes replacing a default gene with a healthy gene and inactivating the function of the faulty gene.
 Cell culture media is composed of appropriate levels of amino acids, inorganic salts, vitamins, glucose, and serum, among others.
 The media requires additional supplementary reagents and sera such as hormones, growth factors, trace elements, lipids, and minerals for the cell cultures to grow and survive in the incubation environment.

 The market's most prominent driver is the increased funding for R&D activities on gene therapy cell culture media.
 For instance, on April 11th, 2019: Asklepios Biopharmaceutical Inc. invested about USD 235 million in R&D activities for performing extensive clinical trials of gene therapy.

 The utility of cell culture media stands as a platform to grow and modify genes and incorporate them by replacing damaged tissue or the default gene.
 In gene therapy, cell culture media technology is carried out by utilizing adult cells that are genetically reprogrammed and capable of becoming one of the main types of cells incorporated inside the patient's body.
 This technique helps to develop limitless specific human cells needed for therapeutic purposes.
 For instance, recently developed CAR-T cells are genetically modified before reintroducing it in the patient's body.
 Similarly, gene therapy using AAV vector delivers high activity Factor 9 gene to the liver for treating hemophilia B.